kpie89/vue.js-talk/README.md

 ## Yummy Built-Ins

   We bind data very easily using Vue.js.
-I'll use an example from my Listr app.
+I'll use an example from my Taskr app.

 ```
 new Vue({